 Whenever any matter concerning bullying comes to my attention, I’m always very serious about it.

-So, today I’m jotting this down as that schoolgirl who had to spend months during her ‘break time’ in the restroom because eating in the cafeteria equates to male seniors I don’t know throwing forks, plates and knives at me, as that girl who persevere going to class to piss ‘them’ off even if my table, chair, stationeries and books were poured with black inks, as that girl who was treated differently because she has a darker skin, as that girl who went home to find her wall vandalized and were made fun of on the internet, or simply… as anyone going through a phase you thought you will not live a day longer.
-Have faith, my friend.
+Today, I’m jotting this down as that schoolgirl who had spent months in the restroom during her ‘break time’ because eating in the cafeteria equates to unknown male seniors throwing forks, plates and knives at her.
+Also, as that student who still attend classes to piss ‘them’ off even if her table, chair, stationeries and books were poured with black inks.
+Most importantly, I’m also jotting this down as a victim of bullying or as anyone who have gone through a phase we all thought we wouldn’t survive.
+Here are reminders of what they did.

 Lingering Thoughts & Emotions